expressjs/timeout/README.md

 ### req.clearTimeout()

 Clears the timeout on the request.
+The timeout is completely removed and will not fire for this request in the future.

 ### req.timedout